 Full Time vs. Contract vs. Prialto

-Prialto offers a fractional virtual assistant service, broken into 55 hour a month chunks called Prialto Units.
-Every Prialto Unit comes, not just with a dedicated PA, but with a whole internal team—including backup support, leadership, and a dedicated Engagement Manager.
-You can scale the number of Prialto Units you need up and down with your business needs.
+Prialto offers a fractional virtual assistant service broken into 55-hour-a-month chunks called Prialto Units.
+Every Prialto Unit comes with not just a dedicated PA but a whole internal team—including backup support, leadership, and a dedicated Engagement Manager.
+You can scale the number of Prialto Units you need according to your business needs.

-One of the biggest concerns leaders have about working with a virtual assistant service is the management requirements.
+One of leaders' most significant concerns about working with a virtual assistant service is the management requirements.
 Is it just one more person to manage and train?
 That’s why Prialto offers a fully managed service.
-All our assistants work in-house at Prialto so we can offer them benefits, training, development, equipment and resources.
+All our assistants work in-house at Prialto, so we can offer them benefits, training, development, equipment, and resources.

 We take care of all the details so you can focus on doing high-impact work.